aurisvision/monad-trading-bot/README.md

-# 🛸 Area51 Telegram Trading Bot
+# 🛸 Monad Telegram Trading Bot

 A Telegram trading bot for the Monad blockchain testnet that allows users to trade tokens through a simple interface.

+## Contact me on Telegram: https://t.me/cashblaze129

 ## 📋 What This Bot Does